jonathanlermitage/ij-ilove-devtoys/README.md

 * improve the GUI
   * settings: remember last opened tool
-* add more tools, like Base64 from file, GZip encoder/decoder, JWT encoder/decoder, HTML escaper, cron parser, text tools, graphics tools...
+* add more tools, like Base64 from file, GZip encoder/decoder, JWT encoder/decoder, text tools, graphics tools...

 Nota: I think we don't need to reproduce tools that exist in IntelliJ already, like the regex tester, diff viewer, conflict resolver, and markdown previewer.